Secure Check Fail Recovery (How to Fix Safely)

 FAIL (SHA256)

+This means the firmware package is corrupted.
 Re-download the firmware and verify file integrity.

 FAIL (Hidden.img)

+This means a partition mismatch.
 Use firmware matching your exact CSC/carrier.

-Fixing Secure Check Fail Recovery on Other Android Devices
+Fixing Secure Check Fail Recovery on other Android devices

 Non-Samsung phones usually rely on Fastboot.
+Common brands include Google Pixel, OnePlus, Motorola, and Xiaomi.

-Step 1: Install ADB & Fastboot
+Step 1: Install ADB and Fastboot

 Install platform tools on your computer.